fema-ffrd/specs/examples/hec-hms/4.12/README.md

 # Inputs/Outputs/Logs
 ## Inputs:
-- LOCAL_DIR (string): The local directory storing the hec-hms project files to be run.
+- LOCAL_DIR (string): The local directory storing the hec-hms project files to be run
 - PROJECT_NAME (string): The project name taken from the .hms file (ex: tenk.hms -> "tenk")
-- SIM-NAME (string): The simulation name to run.
+- SIM-NAME (string): The simulation name to run (found in .run file)

 ## Outputs:
 - TODO (these currently aren't writing to the volume mount):